Provost/Executive Vice President for Academic and Student Affairs

 - Energetic and enthusiastic with an interest in helping and supporting students, staff, faculty and the general public

-- Collaborator with the ability to build trust among faculty, administration, and staff) as well as college's external stakeholders (partners, employers, and elected officials)
+- Collaborator with the ability to build trust among internal stakeholders (faculty, administration, and staff) as well as college's external stakeholders (partners, employers, and elected officials)

 - Flexible and handles pressure while possessing mature judgment in regards to interruptions and change